 Little Rock serves as the capital of Arkansas and boasts some of the state’s busiest roadways.
 Interstate 40 runs through Little Rock going east to west, and Interstate 30 goes north to south.
 If you have sustained injuries in a car accident in this area, call our office today to discuss your case.
-Nahon, Saharovich & Trotz has obtained more than $1 billion in recovery for our clients through settlements, judgments, and jury verdicts.
-Our Little Rock car accident attorneys understand that people can sustain serious and debilitating injuries after being hit by a car, many of which require costly medical treatment and time off from work.Pursuing a Bodily Injury Claim After a Car Wreck
+Nahon, Saharovich & Trotz has obtained more than $1.5 billion in recovery for our clients through settlements, judgments, and jury verdicts.
+Our Little Rock car accident attorneys understand that people can sustain serious and debilitating injuries after being hit by a car, many of which require costly medical treatment and time off from work.Motor Vehicle Accidents in Little Rock, AR

 Motor vehicle collisions are a daily occurrence in Little Rock due to its central location within the state of Arkansas and its many intersecting roadways.
 In the year 2014, were over 7,300 total auto accidents in Little Rock alone, with 2,400 of those accidents resulting in more than 3,600 injured vehicle occupants.
 23 of those accidents were fatal crashes, causing 27 total fatalities.